 In my opinion, the producers wasted a great opportunity to provide helpful debt elimination tips to the viewers.
 Instead of hearing quality advice, the subject matter experts (David Bach, Robert Kiyosaki, and Jennifer Openshaw) babbled on providing bland and often conflicting financial advice.
 Personally, I think the show was really more about helping the experts sell books then helping the end consumer get out of debt.

 Despite three unmemorable panelists, I did appreciate the frank discussions of the fourth panelist: Larry Winget.
 Winget was by far the most sincere in his comments.
 He seemed like the one honest salesman in a see of shady car dealers.

-Addendum: After reading the comments on this post I wanted to clarify my own thoughts on this subject.
-Clearly this post is discussing extraneous debt.
+Addendum: After reading the comments on this post, I wanted to clarify my own thoughts on this subject.
+Clearly, this post is discussing extraneous debt.
 For example, credit card debt accumulated for clothes, jewelry, gadgets, etc. It could also include debt for an expensive car.
-Essentially any debt that is accumulated for items that one could not afford and therefore should not have purchased.
-In my opinion, purchasing items you want, but cannot afford, is an indication of irresponsibility.
-And the lack of responsibility for one’s behavior can be an indication of poor integrity.
-Although Larry discusses integrity in context to those who do not pay their bills I believe the stroke is much broader.
-It should begin at the point of consumption.
-The responsibility comes not just in paying the bill on time, but in not purchasing the item in the first place.
+Essentially any debt that is accumulated for wants that one could not afford, but then fail to pay back.